tkurtbond/tkurtbond.github.io/posts/2019/11/06/converting-my-pybloxsom-blog-into-a-nikola-blog.rst

 .. _post: link://slug/getting-nxml-mode-in-emacs-to-validate-docbook-5-documents

-But then I thought off all the posts I had in my old blog, before I stopped running machine hosting a website.
+But then I thought of all the posts I had in my old blog, before I stopped running machine hosting a website.
 They were all written in ReST — maybe I could put them up on my new blog?